stackinspector/LDTstore/README.md

 ## Build, Deploy and Recycle for Short/Reserved domains

-Ensure that `/server/certs/ldtstore-domains` contains the 2 certificate files and dhparam file is on `/server/certs/dh4096.pem`.
+Ensure that `/server/certs/ldtstore-domains` contains `key.pem` and `fullchain.pem` and dhparam file is on `/server/certs/dh4096.pem`.

 Log in to the remote server as `root`.